ahattar/neoga/README.md

 Do you wanna save the world

-Come join me in our Public Library
+Come join me in our Public Library in Ramsey, NJ

 We will have fun

-## On Saturday 11:00 AM = EST - November 6, 2021
+## On Saturday 11:00 AM EST - November 6, 2021

 ## Yeh...Rules...